graphql-java-kickstart/documentation/graphql-java-servlet/content/getting-started/index.md

 date: 2018-11-07T00:11:02+01:00
 title: Getting started
 weight: 10
+menu:
+  main:
+    parent: Servlet
+    url: getting-started
 ---

 A working version of this example can be found at https://github.com/graphql-java-kickstart/samples/tree/master/servlet-hello-world.

 ## Build with Gradle

 First you set up a basic build script.
 You can use any build system you like, but the code you need to work with Gradle and Maven is included here.

 ### Create a Gradle build file